-- 1. Council's ordinary meetings will take two forms, long meetings and short meetings. - 2.
-Long meetings will be held at 2.00pm: - 2.1 on the Monday of the fourth week of each Full Term and on the first Mondays after Full Term (hereafter referred to as 'ninth week') save that, in Michaelmas Term, the meeting otherwise held in the ninth week will be held on the Monday of the eighth week so as to facilitate Council's approval of the financial statements; and - 2.2 on dates in July and September, to be determined no later than the last ordinary meeting of Council in Michaelmas Term. - 3.
+- 1. Council's ordinary meetings will take two forms, long meetings and short meetings. - 1.1 Long meetings will be held between 13:15 and 17:30, - 1.2 on the Monday of the fourth week of each Full Term and on the first Mondays after Full Term (hereafter referred to as 'ninth week') save that, in Michaelmas Term, the meeting otherwise held in the ninth week will be held on the Monday of the eighth week so as to facilitate Council's approval of the financial statements; and - 1.3 on dates in July and September, to be determined no later than the last ordinary meeting of Council in Michaelmas Term. - 2.
 The long meeting in September will take the form of an Away Day.
-Council members joining in the next academic year may be invited to this meeting as observers. - 4.
-Short meetings will be scheduled to start at 2.00pm on Monday of the first week of each Full Term. - 5.
-A short meeting will only take place in the event that the Vice-Chancellor determines that there is urgent business for that meeting which requires discussion.
-The default position is that this meeting will be cancelled.
-Notification that the meeting is either to be cancelled or is to be held will be provided by 5pm on the preceding Monday.
-In exceptional circumstances, formal notification may be later than this. - 6.
-Subject to the provision of at least one week's notice to Council members, the Vice-Chancellor may amend the start-time of a Council meeting. - Extraordinary meetings may also be held at such other times as the Vice-Chancellor directs. - 8.
-If the Vice-Chancellor considers that there is insufficient business, the Vice-Chancellor may, not later than 2pm on the preceding Friday (subject to appropriate variation where a meeting is held on a day other than Monday), cancel a meeting. - 9.
+Council members joining in the next academic year will be invited to this meeting as observers. - 3.
+Short meetings will be scheduled to start at 14:00 on Monday of the first week of each Full Term. - 4.
+A short meeting will take place either in the event that the Vice-Chancellor determines that there is urgent business for that meeting which requires a decision OR there is a topic(s) for discussion or debate.
+Notification of the format of the meeting will be provided by 5pm on the preceding Monday.
+In exceptional circumstances, formal notification may be later than this. - 5.
+Subject to the provision of at least one week's notice to Council members, the Vice-Chancellor may amend the start-time of a Council meeting. - 6.
+Extraordinary meetings may also be held at such other times as the Vice-Chancellor directs. - 7.
+If the Vice-Chancellor considers that there is insufficient business, the Vice-Chancellor may, not later than 14:00 on the preceding Friday (subject to appropriate variation where a meeting is held on a day other than Monday), cancel a meeting. - 8.
 The Vice-Chancellor, or in certain circumstances (if the Vice-Chancellor is unable to chair the meeting for items because of a conflict of interest or is unable to act as chair for any other reason) one of the deputy chairs of Council will take the chair at all meetings of Council, unless Council approves the movement of the meeting to another date.